Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/about/index.md

 +++
-title = "Hello WOrls"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" layout = "single" aliases = ["about-us", "contact"] author = "lee.so"
+description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" title = "About in yaml" type = "about" layout = "aboutlayout" aliases = ["about-us", "contact"] author = "lee.so"
 +++